lwelzel/computational-physics/README.md

 ## Author and acknowledgment
 The course is provided by Matthew Matthieu Schaller.
 The exercises and structure as well as some code snippets in this project are his.
-All other code is written by Lukas Welzel.
+All other code is written by Lukas Welzel and other students.

 ## Project status
 Active until summer 2022